Nigerian English: Semantic shifts

 The study of semantics is, overall, a general study of the meaning of words.

 A common example of semantic shift is in the reappropriation of the meaning of English words for Nigerian purposes and uses.
 This can cause the original English meanings to be "shifted, restricted, or extended".

-For example, in some areas, despite the international meaning of "trek" having a connotation of a long distance or difficult journey, the Nigerian use is means "walk a short distance".
+For example, in some areas, despite the international meaning of "trek" having a connotation of a long distance or difficult journey, the Nigerian usage means "walk a short distance".

 A particularly expansive example of semantics in NE is the use of a variety of greetings.
 That stretching of meaning can change the meaning of the English phrase but also represents something from Nigerian culture.
 For example, the saying "goodnight, ma" can be said regardless of time of day and functions simply as an assumption that the person in question will not be seen until the next day.
 That has especially been noticed in Yoruba culture.

 Phonology

-As the literature currently stands, most phonological studies have analyzed a plethora of Nigerian English speakers from a wide range of backgrounds (region of origin, current profession, social class, etc.).
-There has been special focus on such regions as Hausa, Igbo, and Yoruba.
-Nigerian English can be thought of in a similar way to American English in this approach: just as in American English, Nigerian English varies from region to region, and as such, phonological variables are realized in different ways in different regions.
+As the literature currently stands, most phonological studies have analysed a plethora of Nigerian English speakers from a wide range of backgrounds (region of origin, current profession, social class, etc.).
+There has been special focus on such regions as those pertaining to the Hausa, Igbo, and Yoruba, respectively.
+Nigerian English can be thought of in a similar way to American English in this approach: just as in American English, Nigerian English varies from region to region, and as such, phonological variables are realised in different ways in different regions.

 Some common features across Nigerian Englishes include: